Turquoise Gemstone Information

 The majority of turquoise mines are located in the United States.
 The most widely known are the turquoise mines in Arizona.
 But there are also Nevada turquoise mines of note, as well as some turquoise mines in New Mexico and other locations throughout the American southwest that have some notoriety.

 However, a significant number of American turquoise mines aren’t currently producing.
-In some cases, that causes the value of turquoise from those regions to rise.
+In some cases, that causes the value of rare specimens of turquoise from those regions to rise.
 For example, Bisbee turquoise is rare since the mine shut down in 1975.
 Plus, it’s beautiful, making it incredibly collectible.

 The Sleeping Beauty mine produced another highly sought-after turquoise, a stunning robin's egg blue gem that is one of the most valuable turquoise gemstones on the market.